6-Day STAR Blanket

 Begin Pattern

-Ch 4, join with sl st to form a ring.
+With smaller hook, ch 4, join with sl st to form a ring (magic ring not recommended).

-Set-up Round 2: ch 3, dc in same st. 2 dc in each st around.
-Join with sl st to top of ch 3.
-(28 dc total)
+Setup Round 2: ch 3, dc in same st. 2 dc in each st around.
+Join with sl st to top of ch 3. <28 dc>

-Set-up Round 5: sl st into the gap just below your hook (between the dc3tog and the 3 dc), [ch 2, dc2tog] in same sp, *[3 dc, ch 3, 3dc] in ch 3 sp, dc3tog in next 2 sps, repeat from * to last sp, dc3tog, join with sl st to top of dc cluster (be sure to join in the top of the cluster and not to the ch 2).
+Setup Round 5: sl st into the gap just below your hook, between the dc3tog and the 3 dc, (ch 2, dc2tog) in same sp, *(3 dc, ch 3, 3 dc) in ch-3 sp, **dc3tog in next 2 sps, repeat from * ending last repeat at **, dc3tog in last sp, join with sl st to top of dc2tog cluster (be sure to join in the top of the cluster and not to the ch 2). <14 3-dc clusters, 7 ch-3 sps, 14 dc3tog>

-Set-up Round 6: ch 1, sc in same st, sc in each st around, working 3 sc in ch 3 sps.
-Join with sl st to first sc (be sure to join to the top of the sc and not the sl st. You should have 4 sc on each side of the peak and 3 sc in each ch 3 sp).
+Setup Round 6: ch 1, sc in same st, sc in each st around, working 3 sc in ch-3 sps.
+Join with sl st to first sc (be sure to join to the top of the sc and not the sl st).<77 sc>

-Set up Round 8: sl st in next dc, ch 3, 4 dc, *[5 dc in center dc from row below], 5 dc, sk 2, 5 dc, repeat from *, 5 dc, join with sl st to top of ch 3.
+Setup Round 8: sl st in next st, ch 3, dc in next 4 sts, *(5 dc in center dc from round below), dc in next 5 sts,** sk 2, dc in next 5 sts, repeat from * ending last repeat at ** sk 2, join with sl st to top of ch 3. <105 dc>

-Setup Round 9: ch 1, sc in same st and each st around, making 4 sc in each center of 5 dc from the row below.
-(Since we are working on all right sides and not turning, the top of the center dc is above and slightly to the right of the center stitch).
-Join with sl st to first sc.
-(You should have 7 sc on each side of the peak and 4 sc in each center dc st).
+Setup Round 9: ch 1, sc in same st and each st around, making 4 sc in each peak in the center st of the 5 dc from the row below.
+Join with sl st to first sc. <126 sc>

 In order to make the row numbers correspond to the original 6-Day Kid Blanket row numbers, we are calling the next row Round 2.
 Round 2 corresponds to 6DKB row 2, and Round 3 to 6DKB Row 3, etc. Don’t let the change in sequence confuse you, proceed from Setup Round 9 to Round 2.